Joshua-z-Luo/276-2D-Game-Unit-Testing-/README.md

 HOW TO RUN
 ------------

 Press the run button in your IDE and the game will start.
+When the starting screen shows up, you can press W and S to traverse the menu and then press Enter when you are ready for your selection.
+Additional instructions are shown on the menu screen as well.

 HOW TO TEST
 -------------

 Press the run buttons on the tests you would like to run to ensure everything is correct and running as expected.

 MAINTAINERS